alexle/alexle.github.com/_posts/2025/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 tags:
 ---

-I haven't kept up with getting my thoughts onto my blog lately.
+I haven't kept up with getting my thoughts onto this blog lately.
 In an effort to get more ideas out, I implemented a workflow which lets me create blog posts from any mobile device with a GitHub app.

 No computer required.